-Ostrich fern (Matteuccia struthiopteris) can tolerate full sun in many parts of North America.
+Ostrich fern (Matteuccia struthiopteris) can tolerate the sun in many parts of North America.
 Bear in mind that full sun in states such as Texas is quite different than full sun and states such as Minnesota.

 In very hot states, it would be wise to provide some protection from the noonday and harsh afternoon sun.

-Ostrich fern is a tall, slim plant which grows to be approximately 5′ feet high.
+Ostrich fern is a tall, slim plant that grows to be approximately 5′ feet high.
 Under ideal conditions, this tall, bright green plant spreads very easily through rhizomes.
 It is a good choice as a tall border or privacy hedge.

 This deciduous fern is winter hardy down to USDA hardiness zone 3.